gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 the SCTP common header and the ENCRYPT chunk header.

-Depending on the specification for the chosen Protection Engine, when forming the ENCRYPT chunk header the Crypto Chunk Handler may set the Flags (see {{sctp-Crypto-chunk-newchunk-crypt-struct}}).
+Depending on the specification for the chosen Protection Engine, when forming the ENCRYPT chunk header the CRYPTO Chunk Handler may set the Flags (see {{sctp-Crypto-chunk-newchunk-crypt-struct}}).

 An SCTP packet containing an SCTP ENCRYPT Chunk SHALL be delivered